 Introduction

-This policy has been written in light of the global pandemic, where it is expected that many families have been impacted by covid 19.

 This policy is intended to reflect our schools’ positive Catholic faith and ethos and should contribute to the caring communities we endeavour to nurture.
 The main aim of this policy is to ensure that all children and staff faced with bereavement are provided with a level of quality support, which is commensurate with their needs and wishes.
 This support includes the opportunity for them to express their feelings in a safe environment, to be given space and time to come to terms with their loss and to access specialist support if necessary.